What do you do with an old device?

 Stage 2: Sorting, Dismantling, And More Sorting

-Usable phones are shipped off to be refurbished and sold.
+Usable phones are tested, sorted out and shipped off to be refurbished and sold.
 Damaged ones are then manually dismantled by recycling employees.

-Here, valuable but hazardous parts are carefully removed.
-Otherwise, components like lithium-ion batteries can explode into flames if fed directly into machines during the next crushing and shredding process.
+Here, valuable but hazardous parts like lithium-ion batteries are carefully removed.
+Otherwise, they can explode into flames if fed directly into crushing machines.

-After the devices are broken into small pieces, materials are further filtered into plastics, glass, as well as high and low grades of metal.
+After the safely dismantled devices are mechanically shredded into small pieces, the components are further organized by material: plastics, glass, as well as high and low grades of metal.

 Plastics, for example, may be sorted on conveyor belts by hand.
-Ferrous (i.e. iron-containing) metals can be obtained using magnets.
+Ferrous (i.e. iron-containing) metals can be separated using magnets.